Grow Your Own Pumpkin and/or Use Real Photos

 Center or Small Group Activities

-You can also bind them together for a class book or reader.
+We also bind them together for a class book or reader.

 How do you teach the pumpkin life cycle?
 I would love to read your ideas in the comments!